 - Do not rely on alcohol, drugs, or compulsive behaviours to reduce stress.

-- Planning your day ahead gives you the ability to accomplish more and gain better control of your life.
-Create a “to-do” list that highlights what is urgent and important.
+- Plan the day ahead.
+This helps you to accomplish more and gain better control of your life.
+For example, create a ‘to-do’ list that highlights what is urgent and important.

-- Identify what is contributing to stress.
-Many things can trigger stress: worries about home, relationship problems, tension between colleagues, bullying & harassment, too much work and less rest.
-Make a list of things that are worrying you or talk it over with someone you trust to identify the main causes of stress.
+- Identify what is contributing to your stress.
+Make a list of things that are worrying you, or talk to someone you trust to help you recognise what is causing your stress.

-• Seek help if you are feeling low through most of the day continuously for more than 2 weeks.
+- You are feeling low through most of the day continuously for more than two weeks.

-• If anxiety is interfering with your daily routine and feel like you cannot regulate your emotions.
+- Anxiety is interfering with your daily routine and you feel as if you cannot regulate your emotions.

-You can also get in touch with the ITF using the ITF Wellbeing app or ITF Wellbeing Facebook page for guidance on mental health issues.
+You can also get in touch with the ITF using the ITF Wellbeing app or ITF Wellbeing Facebook page for guidance on managing stress.